rucio/rucio/doc/rucio-server.md

 # Set up the database

-Next the database has to be configured and populated with the right records including root user credentials.
+Next the database has to be configured and populated with the correct initial records including root user credentials.

 ## Create a PostgreSQL database
-As mentioned we will use PostgreSQL so by default you have to perform the following operations as the Postgres superuser:
+As mentioned we will use PostgreSQL, so by default you have to perform the following operations as the Postgres superuser:

     $sudo -u posgres -s